ngomezcn/AutopilotPlus/README.md

 <h1 align="center">Autopilot Plus </h1>

 <h3 align="center">
- System to perform fully autonomous flights, with the extra ability to intercept civilian aircraft
+ Im a software developer that is System to perform fully autonomous flights, with the extra ability to intercept civilian aircrafts
 </h3>

 <p align="center">